-One of the most frequently asked questions about live video…What equipment do I need?
+One of the most frequently asked questions about live video streaming…What equipment do I need?
 What’s the best microphone?
 What’s the best lighting?

 If you’ve been wanting to go live and have been putting it off because you’re not sure of the tech…I’ve got you covered!
 Once you go live, optimizing your lives is the next step.